tttmmmyyyy/fixlang/Std.md

 ### `generate : s -> (s -> Option (a, s)) -> Iterator a`

-Generate an iterator from a state transition function.
+Generates an iterator from a state transition function.
 - if `f(s)` is none, `generate(s, f)` is empty.
 - if `f(s)` is some value `(e, s1)`, then `generate(s, f)` starts by `e` followed by `generate(s2, f)`.

 ### `get_first : Iterator a -> Option a`

-Get the first element of an iterator.
+Gets the first element of an iterator.
 If the iterator is empty, this function returns `none`.
 TODO: add test

 ### `get_size : Iterator a -> I64`

-Count the number of elements of an iterator.
+Counts the number of elements of an iterator.

 ### `get_tail : Iterator a -> Option (Iterator a)`

-Remove the first element from an iterator.
+Removes the first element from an iterator.
 If the iterator is empty, this function returns `none`.
 TODO: add test

 ### `intersperse : a -> Iterator a -> Iterator a`

 Intersperse an elemnt between elements of an iterator.

 Example:
 ```
 Iterator::from_array([1,2,3]).intersperse(0) == Iterator::from_array([1,0,2,0,3])